DK0310/Scrum_App/README.md

-# 🚗 Private Hire — Premium Car Rental Platform
+# 🚗 Private Hire — Premium Car Rental & Transportation Platform

 > Full-stack premium car rental and transportation platform built with PHP 8.2 + PostgreSQL (Supabase).
-This document provides comprehensive architecture context for developers and team members working on the platform
+This document provides comprehensive architecture context for developers and team members working on the platform.

 ---